Joolnl/rxjs_transformer/readme.md

 * RxJS 7 changes impact on node replacement.
 * Look into splitting rxjs-transformer and rxjs-wrapper.
 * Support for multiple typescript versions for angular6/7/8
-* check if installing ngx-build-plus is runnecessary.
+* check if installing ngx-build-plus is necessary.